mcgingras/wave-monorepo/README.md

 # Wave protocol

 todo:
-- figure out yield claiming
 - add nounsProposalStatus + index this data
-- QA delegating + undelegating
 - clean up repo by removing dead code
+- mobile styling
+- support modal min bid amount
+- hide support button if wave is over

-REMINDER TO CHANGE ALL VIEM CLIENTS TO MAINNET WHEN WE GO LIVE
+- REMINDER TO CHANGE ALL VIEM CLIENTS TO MAINNET WHEN WE GO LIVE